EL-AKKAL/calculator/README.md

 # calculator
-this is a calculator using javascript vanilla visit it on  http://calculator.elakkal/
+http://calculator.elakkal/  this is a calculator using javascript vanilla

 - responsive
 - grid system